United Way’s ‘Start Up for Success’ Returns to Prepare Local Entrepreneurs for Next Step in Business Journey

 - Access to a community of local entrepreneurs with which to continue the journey

 Participants come from a range of backgrounds and have a variety of business ideas.
-The seven 2022 participants were connected to the program via local United Way nonprofit partners HumanKind, Southside Community Development & Housing Corporation, and Pathways-VA.
+The five 2022 participants were connected to the program via local United Way nonprofit partners HumanKind, Southside Community Development & Housing Corporation, and Pathways-VA.
 Participants include:

 - Jessica Chatman of Petersburg has a truck dispatching company – 4Infinite Logistixx LLC – and is working to grow the business.